subnetter/subnet-docs/versioned_docs/version-0.1.0/intro/tech.md

 :::

 ### The Double Ratchet Algorithm
-We employ a modifed version of the Double Ratchet algorithm to create secure communications channel between any to entities on the SUB network.
-Two entities use a 2XDH generated shared secret to create three chains of encryption keys which are used to secure messages between them: a root chain, a send chain and a receive chain.
+We employ a modified version of the Double Ratchet algorithm to create secure communications channel between any to entities on the SUB network.
+Two entities use a 2XDH generated shared secret to create three chains of encryption keys which are used to secure messages between them: a root-chain, a-send chain and a receive-chain.
 In addition, message headers are encrypted using header encryption.
-[todo: For more information... link to double-ratchet spec here...]